Welcome to Narda Goodson Ministries

 About Narda Goodson

 Narda Goodson has always had a passion and energy for life that is contagious.
 A life-long New Yorker, Narda began her career as an entrepreneur in education.
-She is the wife of the Honorable Mayor William "Bill" Goodson of Whitewright, Texas, mother of three beautiful daughters, a grandmother of two.
+She is the widow of the Honorable Mayor William "Bill" Goodson of Whitewright, Texas, mother of three beautiful daughters, a GlaMah of four grandchildren.

 Although Narda was a former high school dropout, the absence of teaching experience and no degree never stopped her from dreaming.
 In fact, Narda considered herself much like Joseph, the Biblical dreamer, and often found that she prospered in everything she did.

 In 1997, she finally stepped out in faith and dared to pursue her dreams of teaching never once regarding the odds that were against her.
 She opened up a Christian school that would impact, not only her world and those directly in it, but the lives of the students and parents she would so faithfully serve in her community throughout the years.

 Narda ministered for over nine years as a successful principal, teacher, business executive and sole-proprietor of Noah's Ark Christian Academy, which served students from kindergarten to high school and governed the operation of a preschool in Bronx, New York.
 Narda adopted the A Beka Curriculum, which ultimately served as the school’s foundation for a strong education and the basis for her staff training and personal success as a teacher.

 Narda took advantage of every opportunity to learn and considered herself “living her dream”.
 But while teaching elementary to middle school aged students really posed no threat, the challenges of high school level learning and teaching were fast approaching.
 You see, Narda had only gone as far as completing her freshman year of high school, and realistically, she knew that a good leader could not give to others what they themselves had not received.